dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 <dsp-resource-view [iri]="'http://rdfh.ch/0803/18a671b8a601'"></dsp-resource-view>
 ```

-The **DspSearchModule** allows different ways of searching in order to make simple or complex searches in DSP-API.
+**DspSearchModule** allows different ways of searching in order to make simple or complex searches in DSP-API.
 This module contains various components you can use to search and all of them can either be used individually or in combination with one another using the search panel.

 Import DspSearchModule in the `app.module.ts`: